hug-sch/vse-docs/video_editing/edit/montage/transform.rst

 * You can extend the limit of 128 channels with Meta Strips.
 The grouped strips will occupy only one channel.
 * A Meta strip is a handy way to keep audio and video together in a synced way.
 Unfortunately, you will loose the advantage of thumnails.
 * You can use it for adding speed effects in a simpler manner.
 See `Blender Frenzy <https://www.youtube.com/watch?v=jnrOzrPDAA0>`_ for a detailled tutorial about the procedure.
 * One convenient use for Meta strips is when you want to apply the same effect to multiple strips.
 It is much more convenient to apply a single set of effects to one Meta strip than applying it to each individual strip.
-It is also possible to do the similar task described above with an :doc:`Adjustment Layer </video_editing/sequencer/strips/adjustment>` effect strip.
+It is also possible to do the similar task described above with an Adjustment Layer.